 I understand buying your non gluten free child occasional gluten containing items.
 Regular sandwich bread for packed school lunches means more of the good gluten free bread for you, right?
 Plus, your kid might not even eat the sandwich, since you aren’t there to make sure they eat it before the pudding!
 Otherwise, there is honestly no reason why you should have any gluten flour in your kitchen any more.
 It is far too easy for such a light ingredient like flour to contaminate other things in the kitchen.
 Plus, it’s cheaper, easier, more efficient and more conducive to family dining if you can all enjoy the same food.
 And lick the bowl together.

-Once everyone tastes the delicious and easy foods available on your diet (trust me! just look through all the amazing recipes on my site to get you started!), there will be no excuses!
+Once everyone tastes the delicious and easy foods available on your diet (trust me! just look through all the amazing gluten-free recipes on my site to get you started!), there will be no excuses!
 Furthermore, one of the easiest ways to stay on a gluten free diet is to have the support of your family and friends.
 If your family eats different foods at every meal, it will be much harder for you to stay on a gluten free diet and to remain positive about your new lifestyle.

 You’ll surely hear some folks say that a gluten-free diet is unhealthy for those who don’t have to eat GF for medical reasons.
 This misconception is based on the nutritional content of most processed gluten-free foods.
 Gluten-free snacks and pre-packaged items like cookies, pretzels, chips, bars, cereals and the like do often contain more sugar and/or fat than their wheat-based counterparts because most manufacturers opt for cheaper gluten-free flours with odd flavors or grittiness that needs to be masked by extra sugar or oils.